pierreamgabriel/react-native-realm-wrapper/README.md

 ```javascript
 rnrw.ot(schema).then(obj => {});
 ```
 You can sort the objects by any property.
-In the example below, we're sorting them by model:
+In the example below, we're sorting them by model in ascending order:

 ```javascript
 rnrw.ot(schema, "model").then(obj => {});
 ```
+To sort in descending order, pass true as the third argument.

 ### Find the next available id